 - Understand costs and benefits of Intellectual Property protection and how to implement this

 - Demonstrate commercial awareness and basic skills associated with translating a technology idea into an innovative product or service

 - Be able to develop a model for an opportunity and potential solution to a genuine problem

-Participants will leave the three day course feeling ambitious and focused and we want to support you to go on to make an impact with your research.
+Participants will complete the course feeling ambitious and focused and we want to support you to go on to make an impact with your research.

 Specific support and follow-up funding opportunities will vary at each university and between faculties, and you’ll be signposted to where you can find out about future support at your own university.

 No – the course is designed to provide scope for development of existing or new ideas.

 We focus on encouraging researchers to evolve their innovative and enterprising behaviours, in order to maximise their personal and research impact.
 This allows you to consider challenges you’re addressing, and become capable of realising the commercial, economic and societal impact of your research.

 Action for Impact is a fully funded programme so there’s no cost to you as a participant.